-More information is also available on the intranet, in the Safeguarding leaflet or from the Designated Safeguarding Officer and Safeguarding Leads.
+More information is also available on the intranet SharePoint, in the Safeguarding leaflet or Safeguarding Policy.

 SUMMARY LEGAL FRAMEWORK

 The Children Act 1989

 The Children Act 1989 provides Local Authorities (Social Services) and others with powers and duties to protect children from harm and ensure that the welfare and developmental needs of children are met.
 It also includes the general principle that the welfare of the child is paramount.
 Under section 47 of the Children Act, a Local Authority (Staffordshire County Council) must make enquiries regarding a child's welfare where: